-Deloitte Legal continues to build talented team Bookmark has been added
+Deloitte Legal continues to build talented team has been added to Bookmarks.

 Deloitte Legal continues to build talented team